manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 <!-- example Ordering -->
 ### Ordering in facet result

-Facets support `ORDER BY` clause as same as a standard query.
-Each facet can have it's or own ordering and the facet ordering doesn't affect in any way the ordering of the main result set, which is ordered by the main query's `ORDER BY`.
-Sorting can be made on attribute name, count (using `COUNT(*)`) or special `FACET()` function can be used, which provides the aggregated data values.
+Facets support the `ORDER BY` clause just like a standard query.
+Each facet can have its own ordering, and the facet ordering doesn't affect the main result set's ordering, which is determined by the main query's `ORDER BY`.
+Sorting can be done on attribute name, count (using `COUNT(*)`), or the special `FACET()` function, which provides the aggregated data values.

 <!-- intro -->